Night market: New Zealand

-Night markets are popular in Auckland, the biggest city in New Zealand, Wellington, the capital city of New Zealand, and in small regional cities and towns like Hamilton, Flaxmere and Waitara.
+Night markets are popular in New Zealand, both in major cities such as Auckland and Wellington, as well as in smaller regional cities and towns such as Hamilton, Flaxmere, and Waitara.
 The first night market in Auckland was opened in 2010 in Pakuranga.
-By 2019, night markets can be found in Auckland seven nights a week.
-Typically, night markets in Auckland are being held in shopping mall carparks.
-They offer food from Asia and Europe, as well as Māori and Pacific cuisines.
+By 2019, night markets were found in Auckland seven nights a week, typically in the carparks of shopping malls.
+These markets offer food from Asia and Europe, as well as Māori and Pacific cuisines.
 There are also specialist pop-up night markets that serve one kind of food (such as noodles).
 In 2019, food delivery services from Auckland night markets were also introduced.
 In 2020, during the COVID-19 pandemic, the night markets in Auckland introduced the use of an app for contactless orders and payments so that social distancing can be managed.

 North America

-Night markets are also hosted in various areas of North America, particularly with large Overseas Chinese communities in the Pacific Northwest and the West Coast, with Taiwanese-American student organizations hosting annual night market events to emulate the jovial atmosphere and celebrate the unique culture of night markets.
+Night markets are also hosted in various areas of North America, particularly in communities with large Chinese populations in the Pacific Northwest and the West Coast.

+United States

 In San Francisco's Chinatown, a large night market with almost 100 booths takes place every autumn Saturday in Portsmouth Square.
-In Chinatown in Vancouver, British Columbia, large night markets take place every Friday, Saturday, and Sunday from May to September, as well as in an industrial area near suburban Richmond, BC's Golden Village; the Richmond Night Market features more than 400 booths and attracts in excess of 30,000 people per night (total attendance in 2005 was almost two million).
-Night It Up! (formerly Toronto Night Market and Asian Night Market), has been and continues to be Power Unit Youth Organization's flagship project, attracting hundreds of thousands to a three-day celebration of Asian food and culture in Markham, Ontario (attendance was over 130,000 in 2017).
-The 626 Night Market, held at Santa Anita Park in Arcadia, California, a suburb of Los Angeles, is stated to be the largest Asian night market in the United States.
+The 626 Night Market, held at Santa Anita Park in Arcadia, California, is stated to be the largest Asian night market in the United States.
 The Food Trust in Philadelphia operates a unique variant of a night market, with it being a temporary event only active for one night before moving somewhere else in the city; the market has thus far been held in East Passyunk, South Street, Northern Liberties, Mount Airy, Old City, Chinatown, and other places across the city.
 The Queens Night Market is held in Flushing Meadows Corona Park in New York City on Saturdays from April to October.
 It hosts as many as 100 vendors.

+Canada

+In Vancouver's Chinatown, a weekly night market ran from May to September for 17 years before being cancelled in 2014.
+The Richmond Night Market, the largest in North America, ran from 2000 to 2026 and saw over a million visitors each year.
+In Markham, Ontario, Night It Up! (formerly known as the Toronto Night Market and Asian Night Market) ran for 20 years, attracting over 100,000 visitors to the annual festival each year.